Trivulzianus/Data-Structure-Retrieval/README.md

 The research ends with a test.
 When giving the model an 'out', i.e. a safe_tool to call instead of what it knows *in advance* is malicious, what will it choose?

 The most important takeaway from this research is the following.
-When given a choice to use a safe tool instead of performing a malicious action, the model which has been previously successully jailbroken in a **near 100%** success rate - **now chooses the safe tool almost always**
+When given a choice to use a safe tool instead of performing a malicious action, the model which has been previously successully jailbroken in a **near 100%** success rate - **now chooses the safe tool almost always**.

 ## 1. Different Personas